zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Mix-Features.rst

 directory.

--  **The Registration of front end resources**: To render the dapp, the Ethereum browser (Mist or AlethZero) needs to access this package.
+-  **The Registration of front end resources**: To render the dapp, the Expanse browser (Mist or AlethZero) needs to access this package.
    This step will register the URL where the resources are stored.

 To Deploy your dapp, Please follow these instructions: